AlejandroLuisHC/Calculator/README.md

-This is a small project to learn some basic knowledge on HTML, CSS, JS and Git.
+This is a small project to gain some knowledge on HTML, CSS, JS and Git.